Tag Archives: insecurities

 The Battle Within

 Some of you know that I recently joined Toastmasters.
 Last Thursday, I was asked to introduce myself by giving my first speech called The Ice Breaker.
-The objectives are to begin speaking before an audience and to discover speaking skills you already have and skills that need some attention.
-You only have four to six minutes to present it.
+The objective?
+To begin speaking in front of an audience while focusing on the skills you already have… and the ones that need a little work.
+And yes, you only get four to six minutes!

 toastmasters-1-the-ice-breaker